 Kula Cloth Materials

 The materials are what make the Kula cloth unique.
-The small piece of cloth uses “advanced, silver-infused/antimicrobial super-absorbent textiles.”
-It kind of looks like a small oven mitt, with a super absorbent dimpled cloth on one side, and a layer of water proof material separating this side from the smooth nylon handling side.
+It uses “advanced, silver-infused/antimicrobial super-absorbent textiles.”
+The Kula Cloth looks like a little oven mitt but thinner.
+It has a super absorbent dimpled cloth on one side and a waterproof layer separating this side from the smooth nylon handling side.